 \section{Abstract}

-$n$-gram profiles have been successfully and widely used where long sequences of potentially differing lengths are analysed for clustering or classification.
-Mostly, machine learning algorithms have been used for this purpose but, despite their superb predictive performance, these methods cannot discover hidden structure or provide a full probabilistic representation of the data.
-That is why in this paper we centre our attention on a novel class of Bayesian generative models designed for $n$-gram profiles used as binary attributes.
-The flexibility of our modelling allows us to consider a straightforward approach to feature selection in this generative model.
-Furthermore, we derive a slice sampling algorithm for a fast inferential procedure which is applied to both synthetic and real data scenarios and shows that feature selection can improve classification accuracy.
+$n$-gram profiles have been successfully and widely used to analyse long sequences of potentially differing lengths for clustering or classification.
+Mainly, machine learning algorithms have been used for this purpose but, despite their predictive performance, these methods cannot discover hidden structures or provide a full probabilistic representation of the data.
+A novel class of Bayesian generative models designed for $n$-gram profiles used as binary attributes have been designed to address this.
+The flexibility of the proposed modelling allows to consider a straightforward approach to feature selection in the generative model.
+Furthermore, a slice sampling algorithm is derived for a fast inferential procedure, which is applied to synthetic and real data scenarios and shows that feature selection can improve classification accuracy.